Amazing Winter Vacation Ideas in the USA

 Another place to visit is North Pole!
 This small town just outside of Fairbanks has Santa Claus House.
 Here you can shop for lots of Christmas décor, North Pole apparel, and even some special toys.
 There’s also a Sweet Shop there with lots of treats for a sugar rush.
 You can sit in Santa’s sleigh, or stand in the shadows of the 50-foot-tall Santa statue, and don’t forget to see Santa himself (although he might be on his “After Christmas Vacation”).
 They also have Santa’s reindeer here.
 Currently, you can only view them through the fence, but they’re hoping to open up again this summer.

 However, there’s another option to see reindeer!
 Running Reindeer Ranch offers visitors a guided walking tour through the boreal forest with the reindeer!
 If the 2.5-hour tour isn’t enough for you, you can actually spend the night at Reindeer Haus.
 As a bonus to the beautiful views you’ll get with your overnight stay, you might even be able to join in on some reindeer feedings!

 You can enjoy some dog sledding on your winter vacation!

 I love dog sled rides!
-With Just Short of Magic you have different tour options but they all include these awesome dogs!
+There are many different tour options to choose from but they all include these awesome dogs!
 You can even ask about taking a ride on the sled runners and driving the sled.
-When you’re out on your run you might come across some other animals, including even possibly seeing moose (probably not polar bears like on our trip in Churchill🤣).
+When you’re out on your run you might come across some other animals, including even possibly seeing moose (probably not polar bears like on our trip to Churchill🤣).